DanHodges/TheologicalDictionary/communicatio-idiomatum.md

 # Communicatio Idiomatum.
-Definition of Communicatio Idiomatum. coming soon.
+The definition of Communicatio Idiomatum. is coming soon!